Yttrium-tYcLief/sod-guides/enclave/boss6.md

 ![Boss 6, Reborn Council]({{site.url}}/enclave/i/boss6_intro.png)

-They pull together.
+They pull together and have separate health pools.

-The bosses do not have a shared health pool.

-Each of these bosses have a multitude of mechanics, some of which will persist when they die.

-Each boss also has a unique Reborn Inspiration buff that applies to the other bosses if they are too close, so they must all be tanked at least 10 yards from each other.

 Despite visually being Undead, they do not count as Undead enemies, so T3 6-piece bonuses do not work against them.

+The bosses do not have to die simultaneously, but when each one dies, their death will change some fight mechanics.

 ---
 ## Boss Mechanics